 As passersby enjoy the attractions, though, it’s never been more important to practice roadway safety to avoid a pedestrian accident.
 While it is also the driver’s responsibility to watch for pedestrians, it often takes the diligence of the pedestrian to stay safe in traffic and beyond.

-The tragic comments follow a pedestrian accident involving a deputy in pursuit of a suspected drunk driver, NBC San Diego is reporting.
+NBC San Diego is reporting a pedestrian accident involving a deputy in pursuit of a suspected drunk driver.

-According to reports, police Deputy Frank Stalzer sped up to catch up to a suspected DUI driver when he struck Jose Malacara, a worker at one of the nearby restaurants on West San Marcos Boulevard where the collision occurred.
+According to reports, a police official sped up to catch up to a suspected DUI driver when he struck a man — a worker at one of the nearby restaurants on West San Marcos Boulevard where the collision occurred.

 Reports indicate that police lights or sirens were not yet activated in the initial pursuit of the suspected drunk driver.
-Jan Caldwell, spokesperson for the San Diego Sheriff’s Department explained the deputy was devastated to have taken a life while trying to catch a DUI driver.
+A spokesperson for the San Diego Sheriff’s Department explained the deputy was devastated to have taken a life while trying to catch a DUI driver.

 Pedestrians urged to take precaution